Generic linear systems for projective CR manifolds: Dual geometry of projective CR manifolds

-When $(M,\mathcal{F},J)$ is Levi-flat the situation is slightly better, but still not good enough to do geometry with the dual variety.
-Indeed, the fiber bundle $S_D$ is a Levi-flat manifold and the dual map $\nu\colon S_D\rightarrow \mathbb{C}\mathbb{P}^{N*}$ is a CR map.
-If $y\in S_D$ is a regular point for the leafwise dual map, then it is easy to check that is is a regular point for the full dual map.
+The difference with respect to the complex setting -where $X^*$ is known to be a (singular) complex variety because it is the image of a complex manifold by a complex map- stems from the fact that $S_D$ has only the structure of smooth manifold, and $\nu$ is just a smooth map.
+When $(M,{\mathcal{F}},J)$ is Levi-flat the situation is slightly better, but still not good enough to do geometry with the dual variety.
+Indeed, the fiber bundle $S_D$ is a Levi-flat manifold and the dual map $\nu\colon S_D\rightarrow {\mathbb C}{\mathbb P}^{N*}$ is a CR map.
+If $y\in S_D$ is a regular point for the leafwise dual map, then it is easy to check that it is a regular point for the full dual map.
 Hence, $\nu$ fails to be regular where the leafwise dual map is degenerate.
-That might lead to some control on the singular points $S^*$ of $M^*$, which in turn might imply for example the existence of pencils of hyperplanes (complex projective lines in $\mathbb{C}\mathbb{P}^{N*}$) avoiding $S^*$.
-Being $(M,\mathcal{F},J)$ a Levi-flat manifold of class at least $C^3$, it cannot have codimension one in $\mathbb{C}\mathbb{P}^{N*}$ \cite{CSW04,CSW05}.
-Inside of $S_D$ there is a real codimension $2$ sub-bundle $S_0$ corresponding to those hyperplanes, that as well as containing some $D_x$, also contain $T_xM^J$.
+That might lead to some control on the singular points $S^*$ of $M^*$, which in turn might imply the existence of pencils of hyperplanes avoiding $S^*$ and intersecting the regular part transversely, i.e. pencils fulfilling conditions (1) and (2) in definition \ref{def:Lpencilstr}.
+If $(M,{\mathcal{F}},J)$ is a Levi-flat manifold of class at least $C^2$ it cannot have codimension one in ${\mathbb C}{\mathbb P}^{N}$, $N\geq$ (or Lipschitz if $N\geq 3$) \cite{CSW04,CSW05}.
+Then inside of $S_D$ there is a real codimension $2$ sub-bundle $S_0$ corresponding to those hyperplanes, that as well as containing some $D_x$, also contain $T_xM^J$.
 Let $S_0^*:=\nu(S_0)$.
-In order to construct degree 1 Lefschetz pencil structures as defined in \ref{def:Lpencilstr} we would need to find complex projective lines $L$ which avoid $S^*\cup S^*_0$ (and transversal to its complement in $M^*$).
-The difficulty comes from the fact that it is not clear that $S_0$ is a Levi-flat manifold (it is not clear that the leaves of the obvious codimension one foliation are complex).
-Thus we cannot argue that the set on pencils not intersecting $S^*_0$ is non-empty.
+In order to construct degree 1 Lefschetz pencil structures as defined in \ref{def:Lpencilstr} we would further need to ask the pencils fulfilling conditions (1) and (2), to miss $S^*_0$.
+The difficulty comes from the fact that it is not clear that $S_0$ is a Levi-flat manifold (it is not clear that the leaves of the obvious codimension one foliation are complex), so once more we cannot say much about its image $S^*_0$.
+In particular we cannot argue that the set of pencils not intersecting $S^*_0$ is non-empty.

-As we mention, at most Sard's theorem can be used to argue that $M^*$ has measure zero and hence that hyperplane sections do exist.
+We can just use Sard's theorem to argue that $M^*$ has measure zero and hence that hyperplane sections do exist.
 We recall that the topology of the hyperplane section can only be related to that of $M$ when the Levi form has some degeneracy, in which case the results of Ni and Wolfson apply \cite{NW03}.